geoffder/dometyl-keyboard/README.md

-[Dactyl](https://github.com/adereth/dactyl-keyboard), but written in from the ground up in [ocaml](https://ocaml.org/), rather than [clojure](https://clojure.org). **Dometyl** also takes inspiration from a lineage of **Dactyl**-like keyboards that evolved from the original script, including the [Compactyl](https://github.com/dereknheiley/dactyl-manuform-tight) itself a fork of forks of dactyl-manumform keyboards with many accumulated features, and the [Skeletyl](https://github.com/Bastardkb/Skeletyl), a sleak,
+[Dactyl](https://github.com/adereth/dactyl-keyboard), but written in from the ground up in [ocaml](https://ocaml.org/), rather than [clojure](https://clojure.org). **Dometyl** also takes inspiration from a lineage of **Dactyl-like** keyboards that evolved from the original script, including the [Compactyl](https://github.com/dereknheiley/dactyl-manuform-tight) itself a fork of forks of dactyl-manumform keyboards with many accumulated features, and the [Skeletyl](https://github.com/Bastardkb/Skeletyl), a sleak,